zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

 </details>

 #### Managing Resources
+Kubernetes has [support](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/){:target="_blank"}
-Kubernetes has [support](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) for managing how much resources a Pod is allowed to use.
-Especially when using video recording it is highly recommended to specify some resource requests and/or limits otherwise users of your Kubernetes cluster may be negatively affected by the selenium pods.
+for managing how much resources a Pod is allowed to use.
+Especially when using video recording it is highly recommended to specify some resource requests and/or limits otherwise users of your Kubernetes cluster may be negatively affected by the Selenium pods.

 <details>
     <summary>Click here for more details</summary>